AlbrightQA/meets-more-application/README.md

 - **Work with stakeholders** to identify critical test flows and automate those first.
 - **Implement Secrets Manager** to obfuscate sensitive data.
-- **Collaborate with development** to implement data-testid's on existing elements and to be used on all elements going forward for better test targeting.
+- **Collaborate with development** to implement data-testid's on existing elements and all elements going forward for better test targeting.
 - **Train QA team** on how to effectively use the Playwright project to maximize its benefits.

 ## Overview